Frequently Asked Questions

 Does your office offer scholarships?

-The UT Dallas Office of Diversity and Community Engagement offers several scholarships for freshman, transfer and graduate students including the Diversity Scholarship Program for new students and the Diversity Retention Scholarship for current students.
-The applications for scholarships offered by the Office of Diversity and Community Engagement can be found on our Resources page.
-Additional information about these and other external diversity scholarships is available on the Department of Community Engagement website.
+The UT Dallas Office of Diversity and Community Engagement offers several scholarships for freshman, transfer and graduate students, including the Diversity Scholarship Program for new students and the Diversity Retention Scholarship for current students.
+The applications for scholarships offered by the Office of Diversity and Community Engagement can be found here.
 The UT Dallas Financial Aid Office also has a list of University scholarships available to students online.